davidschramm/coronavirus-toolkit/docs/tools/T8-Travel_Safety_v4.md

 #### Walking and Biking

-- Keep more than 6 feet / 2 m between yourself and other people
+- Keep more than 2m/6ft between yourself and other people
 - Avoid busy routes to minimize contact with others

 #### Mass Transit and Public Transport